 Originally posted in 2014

-With that in mind I decided to ‘push’.
-This involved pushing myself to do stuff I didnt feel I could, and things that made me uncomfortable.
+With that in mind, I decided to ‘push’.
+This involved pushing myself to do stuff I didn’t feel I could, and things that made me uncomfortable.
 But not only the hard stuff – I also pushed myself in the areas I enjoyed, like marketing and the creative side.
 I pushed my business, more products, more ideas, and crucially less products too.

 One of the things I did, which sort of hurt a little, was to close a website that really had little revenue.
-It hurt because my ego was attached to it, it was like one of my children, a creative thought that was birthed and created with late nights and money on PR and skills I didn’t have; that money had to be made by more late nights making other things to sell.
+It hurt because my ego was attached to it, it was like one of my children, a creative thought that was birthed and created with late nights and money on PR and skills I didn’t have.
+That money had to be made by more late nights making other things sell.
 There was a great deal of effort and a bit of sentimentality in it.
 However, as creative as I am, I couldn’t see a situation in which it made sense anymore, so with a heavy heart I canned it.

-Skip forward several months and I had almost built something that was effectively the same product, except this time in a niche market with more opportunity to make money over the previous product’s £7-£10 price point.
-But reality hit me this week… it was still only £50 – £100, not a £1000 or £10,000 product/service that I was already selling in our main business; I was effectively putting effort in to make less money.
-The scalability of it could have made it into bigger numbers over the year, but there was the problem with the niche it was aimed at, because that niche probably wouldn’t carry the kind of numbers that made it an effective business.
+The scalability of it could have made it into bigger numbers over the year, but there was a problem with the niche it was aimed at, because that niche probably wouldn’t carry the kind of numbers that made it an effective business.

 So with a (slightly) less heavy heart (because I’m learning) I mothballed it.
-I can’t say that I have thrown it away totally, in fact I love the branding so much I can’t discard it completely.
-However, I know that to be a success this year I cannot be distracted, even by a ‘sexy’ business sector.
+I can’t say I’ve thrown it away totally, in fact I love the branding so much I can’t discard it completely.
+However, I know that to be a success this year I can’t be distracted, even by a ‘sexy’ business sector.